abdullah-ch/Anime-Tracker-Web-App/src/Components/Anime.md

 title, image_url, synopsis, score, rated , airing , episodes , start_date ,
 end_date , mal_id , url, members

-Above are all the objects in the api !
+Above are all the objects in the data object of the API !

-..
-Look into Api.js for further concern!
-I have used 4 variants of this API!

-#Future Updates !

 ##https://api.jikan.moe/v3/season/archive
 returns all the documentated anime including the seasons i.e summer-winter-spring-fall